mdelcarlo/es-future/ES9/00-async-iteration/index.md

   }
 }

-// Fetches data from url and calculates response size using the async generator. async function getResponseSize(url) {
+async function getResponseSize(url) {
   const response = await fetch(url);
-  // Will hold the size of the response, in bytes. let responseSize = 0;
+  let responseSize = 0;
-  // The for-await-of loop.
-Async iterates over each portion of the response. for await (const chunk of streamAsyncIterable(response.body)) {
+  for await (const chunk of streamAsyncIterable(response.body)) {
-    // Incrementing the total response length.
     responseSize += chunk.length;
   }